ApmeM/godot-template/README.md

 ## Overview

+The HTML5 result can be found here: https://apmem.github.io/godot-template/Godot.html

 A template repository to create godot project with the following features:
 - Automatic deploy to github pages and google play store on each commit to main branch
 - Generate C# code for scenes as a partial class (see https://github.com/ApmeM/GodotFieldsGenerator)